Szybet/WatchySourcingHub/README.md

 I wasn't able to get a original watchy as I was hunting for it from 2021 so...

+**All of those issues, are related to the design of the 2.0 version of the Watchy.
+Don't contact the aliexpress seller for no reason, If you have any questions, ask me through contact below.**

 # Further notes that you should know before you buy:
 - The schematic is 1:1 with the oryginal watchy (Now it's the 2.0 version).
 The PCB too because **it is compatible** with official SQFMI metal cases.
 That's why this repo no longer contains schematics for this version.
 They are the same as the SQFMI ones
 - In the previous USB-C version, the components were not original.
 Maybe they were recycled or idk.
 In the current version I didn't checked `¯\_(ツ)_/¯`